-- Always use hot pads or trivets under hot pans, dishes, or heat producing appliances. - Use a cutting board to prevent unnecessary damage to the countertops.
-Do not cut directly on the solid surface countertop. - Avoid harsh chemicals such as drain cleaners, oven cleaners, etc. - Do not let cleaners with bleach set on the top.
+Always use hot pads or trivets under hot pans, dishes, or heat producing appliances.
+Heat will damage the solid surface countertops.
+Use a cutting board to prevent unnecessary damage to the countertops.
+Do not cut directly on the solid surface countertop.
+Avoid harsh chemicals such as drain cleaners, oven cleaners, etc.

+Do not let cleaners with bleach set on the top.
 Wipe them off promptly.